UKCloud/documentation/articles/azure/azs-how-to-obtain-clientid-via-api.md

 >
 > The allowed values are tenant identifiers, for example,  8eaef023-2b34-4da1-9baa-8bc8c9d6a490  or  contoso.onmicrosoft.com  or  common  for tenant-independent tokens.

-### How to obtain Access Token Request Body and Authentication Information
+### How to obtain access token Request Body and Authentication Information

 1. Grant_type